-An outbreak of infectious respiratory illness caused by a novel coronavirus known as COVID-19 was first detected in China in December 2019 and has now been detected globally.
-On March 11, 2020, the World Health Organization announced that it had made the assessment that COVID-19 can be characterized as a pandemic.
-COVID-19 has resulted in travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, disruption of and delays in healthcare service preparation and delivery, prolonged guarantines, cancellations, business and school closings, supply chain disruptions, and lower consumer demand, as well as general concern and uncertainty.
+COVID-19 resulted in travel restrictions, closed international borders, enhanced health screenings at ports of entry and elsewhere, disruption of and delays in healthcare service preparation and delivery, prolonged quarantines, cancellations, business and school closings, supply chain disruptions, and lower consumer demand, as well as general concern and uncertainty.
 The impact of COVID-19, and other infectious illness outbreaks that may arise in the future, could adversely affect the economies of many nations or the entire global economy, individual issuers and capital markets in ways that cannot necessarily be foreseen.
 In addition, the impact of infectious illnesses in emerging market countries may be greater due to generally less established healthcare systems.
-Public health crises caused by the COVID-19 outbreak may exacerbate other preexisting political, social and economic risks in certain countries or globally.
-The duration of the COVID-19 outbreak and its effects cannot be determined with certainty.
-The value of the Fund and the securities in which the Fund invests may be adversely affected by impacts caused by COVID-19 and other epidemics and pandemics that may arise in the future.

 Risk Related to Fixed Income Securities, including Non-Investment Grade Securities.
 The Fund may invest in fixed income securities, also referred to as debt securities.
 Fixed income securities are subject to credit risk and market risk.
 Credit risk is the risk of the issuer's inability to meet its principal and interest payment obligations.
 Market risk is the risk of price volatility due to such factors as interest rate sensitivity, market perception of the creditworthiness of the issuer and general market liquidity.
 There is no limitation on the maturities or duration of fixed income securities in which the Fund invests.
 Securities having longer maturities generally involve greater risk of fluctuations in value resulting from changes in interest rates.
-The Fund's credit guality policy with respect to investments in fixed income securities does not require the Fund to dispose of any debt securities owned in the event that such security's rating declines to below investment grade, commonly referred to as "junk bonds."
+The Fund's credit quality policy with respect to investments in fixed income securities does not require the Fund to dispose of any debt securities owned in the event that such security's rating declines to below investment grade, commonly referred to as "junk bonds."
 Although lower quality debt typically pays a higher yield, such investments involve substantial risk of loss.
 Junk bonds are considered predominantly speculative with respect to the issuer's ability to pay interest and principal and are susceptible to default or decline in market value due to adverse economic and business developments.
 The market values for junk bonds tend to be very volatile and those securities are less liquid than investment grade debt securities.
 Moreover, junk bonds pose a greater risk that exercise of any of their redemption or call provisions in a declining market may result in their replacement by lower-yielding bonds.
 In addition, bonds in the lowest two investment grade categories, despite being of higher credit rating than junk bonds, have speculative characteristics with respect to the issuer's ability to pay interest and principal and their susceptibility to default or decline in market value.
 The Fund's investments in securities of stressed, distressed or bankrupt issuers, including securities or obligations that are in default, generally trade significantly below par and are considered speculative.
 There is even a potential risk of loss by the Fund of its entire investment in such securities.
 There are a number of significant risks inherent in the bankruptcy process.
 A bankruptcy filing by an issuer may adversely and permanently affect the market position and operations of the issuer.
 If an issuer of securities held by the Fund declares bankruptcy or otherwise fails to pay principal or interest on such securities, the Fund would experience a decrease in income and a decline in the market value of its investments.